pinga-lab/tesseroid-variable-density/editors_revision.md

 For example this is not the case for lambda{1,2}, phi{1,2}, r{1,2} in Eq.
 (1)-(3) and sigma and f in Eq.(11).

+* Added definition of tesseroid boundaries.
+* Added definition of integration kernel f.
+* Don't know what sigma is.
+Assume is Omega.
+* Replaced Omega for the explicit boundaries of the tesseroid.

 8) Section 2.1: Please provide some more information how to calculate the quadrature nodes and weights.
 At least a suitable reference should be added, where to find them.